trap9/trap9.github.io/_posts/2014-09-23-apple-watch-pedestrian-navigation.md

 * you know the address where to get to
 * you have your iPhone connected and online to the internet

-Yep, that is a best fit for Apple Watch on your wrist with Apple Maps in it.
+Yep, that is a best fit for Apple Watch navigation on your wrist with Apple Maps in it.

-The question is why do not use iPhone instead?
+The question is why do not use iPhone directly instead?
 Well, it just got too big :-)

+### A comment on Siri ...

+> Turn-by-turn.
+Getting to your destination is much easier with Apple Watch.
+Just ask Siri for directions and Maps will guide the way. --Apple--

+Apple is not certainly talking to us - non native speakers, right?
+Any experience giving Siri an instruction on a busy street?

+Siri and Navigation, they look great on Apple's key note stage.
+Will they prove them self outside Cupertino offices?
+Time will show.

 ------
 [^1]: http://www.apple.com/watch/technology/